Urban One: Interactive One

+Interactive One (also known as iOne), launched in 2008, is Urban One's online portfolio of digital brands complementing other media companies.
+The unit operates numerous digital brands, including NewsOne (a news website which curates stories from other media sources for an African-American audience), The Urban Daily, and Hello Beautiful.
+By 2011, Interactive was the largest network of owned and operated sites aimed at an African-American audience, and by 2014, had reached over 18 million unique monthly users on its platform through over 80 national and local brands.

+In 2011, Interactive One entered into an editorial and sales partnership with NBC News, aligning NewsOne with NBC's The Grio.

+In 2013, Interactive One had a partnership with Global Grind, a website founded by Russell Simmons and focused on pop culture and music content for African American and Hispanic audiences.
+Global Grind was subsequently acquired by Interactive One on December 17, 2014.
+In 2015, Interactive One launched HB Studios, a video production studio focused on creating scripted and unscripted programming about women and the diversity of their experiences.
+The programming will be featured on the iOne Women Channel, HelloBeautiful.com, YouTube and Facebook.

 Reach Media

+Reach Media is a Texas-based media company founded by radio host Tom Joyner.

-In November 2004, Radio One acquired a 53% stake in Reach Media, a Texas-based media company owned by radio host Tom Joyner, for $56.1 million in cash and stock.
+In November 2004, Radio One acquired a 53% stake in Reach for $56.1 million in cash and stock.
 The deal also gave Radio One ownership rights to Joyner's syndicated Tom Joyner Morning Show, which was at the time airing on 115 stations to 8 million listeners; and news website BlackAmericaWeb.com, which had at the time approximately 800,000 members, giving Radio One its first strong Internet presence.

-In 2005, Radio One teamed up with Reach Media to launch a new African-American-centered talk radio network, with programming hosted by the Reverend Al Sharpton, to be broadcast on up to 10 of Radio One's stations, as well as stations owned by other companies.
+In 2005, Radio One and Reach Media launched a new African-American-centered talk radio network, with programming hosted by the Reverend Al Sharpton, to be broadcast on up to 10 of Radio One's stations, as well as stations owned by other companies.

 In December 2012, under a new deal, Radio One increased its ownership stake in Reach Media to 80%.
-That same month, Radio One announced that the following year, it would merge its Syndication One urban programming lineup with Reach Media.
+That same month, Radio One announced that the following year, it would merge its "Syndication One" urban programming lineup with Reach Media.

-Print

-In January 2007, Radio One purchased GIANT magazine for $275,000.
-In December 2009, the company suspended publication of the print version of the bi-monthly magazine, relaunching it online as GIANTLife.com.
-The website is a part of the Interactive One network.